eastgenomics/themis/dxapp_compliance/Readme.md

   - an internal PyPI mirror via `--index-url`, reported as remote — arguably correct, since it is still a network fetch

+### Per-assay view

+When run with `--in-use`, every app is attributed to the assays whose conductor configs reference it, and the report gains:

+- an **Assays** column in both tables (`CEN, TWE` for an app used by two);
+- **one table per assay**, so you can see what a given assay actually runs;
+- a **plot coloured by assay**.
+An app used by several assays is coloured `Multiple` rather than given a combination of its own, which would produce a legend with more entries than there are assays.

+The assay is taken from the config's **directory** (`assay_configs/CEN/...`), not parsed out of its filename - filenames are inconsistent, some carrying the assay twice and some not at all.

+An app reached only through a workflow definition, with no conductor config naming it, has no assay attribution and is omitted from the per-assay tables.
+It still appears in the main table.

+Note the configs are read from the **default branch** of `eggd_conductor_configs`, so the assay list reflects what is merged there rather than any local checkout.

 ## **Running**

 From the repository root: